jlehikoinen/jss-playground/README.md

 * Database Username: `jamfsoftware`
 * Database Password: `jamfsw03`

+Log in with your JSS credentials

+### JSS Setup Assistant (if no database was imported)

 Enter Activation Code and finish JSS Setup Assistant

 ## Run containers separately